 Which perhaps ends badly for all involved.
-General Audebert, the French lieutenant's father, tells his son at the end of the movie that the cat has been found guilty of espionage and sentenced to death, with a very serious face.
-This might count as a Shoot The Cat moment, along with the scene where the Prussian Crown Prince crushes the harmonica featured prominently when everyone was singing Christmas carols.
+General Audebert, the French lieutenant's father, tells his son at the end of the movie that the cat has been found guilty of espionage and sentenced to death, with a very serious face (this was based on a real incident, and the cat was shot).
+This might count as a Shoot The Cat moment, along with the scene where the German Kronprinz crushes the harmonica featured prominently when everyone was singing Christmas carols.

 A Father to His Men: All three lieutenants, to some extent, but Audebert is the most obvious example.
 He is determined to stay alongside his men even during the most suicidal offensives, he is always polite to his subordinates, and twice he cradles a fallen soldier.

-Whether the Prussian Crown Prince was to become an actual Nazi sympathiser is a bit questionable.
-Many German monarchists and right-wingers would side with the Nazis in 1920s, as he did, only to violently oppose them in 1930s and 1940s—including the plotters of the July 20th Incident.
-It is known that, both the crown prince and the former Kaiser were appalled by the violent anti-semilitism of the Nazis by 1930s, and furthermore, in the movie itself, the Crown Prince makes no explicit mention of Horstmayer's Jewishness, at least in the US version of the film, only that Horstmayer is undeserving of the medal that he wears.
+Whether the Kronprinz was to become an actual Nazi sympathiser is a bit questionable.
+Many German monarchists and right-wingers would side with the Nazis in 1920s, as he did, only to violently oppose them in the 1930s and 1940s-including the plotters of the July 20th Incident.
+It is known that both the Kronprinz and the former Kaiser were appalled by the violent antisemitism of the Nazis by 1930s, and furthermore, in the movie itself, the Kronprinz makes no explicit mention of Horstmayer's Jewishness, at least in the US version of the film, only that Horstmayer is undeserving of the medal that he wears.

 Ironic Juxtaposition: Dramatic example.
 After the mass, with Christmas spirits running high, Nikolaus and Anna settle down to sleep, embracing happily beneath a blanket in the trenches.
 Cut to Jonathan lying in the snow, holding his dead brother.

-Kickthe Dog: Or, crush the harmonica under the boot, by the Prussian Crown Prince as he dresses down the German soldiers who are being reassigned to the Eastern Front.
+Kickthe Dog: Or, crush the harmonica under the boot, by the Kronprinz as he dresses down the German soldiers who are being reassigned to the Eastern Front.